MtADATA3101/Course_Documents_2025/ORCID_data_viz_tasks.md

 * Student research dashboard (level )
 	* using education section and working with the API to create a dashboard that looks specifically at student research.
 Maybe try it out with MTA 20-25 student research.
 * convert the program from R to python (level )
+* location data for co authors (level )
+* refactoring R code (level )
+* installing packages rcrossref (level )
+  * no need to install from github, now apart of CRAN tools
+* create a test dataset
+  * for comparison, a version 0 to input into shinny and if you change anything use it to comapre data before and after making a change
+* french translation
+* tidying up the code (filenames, variable names, camelcase & dashes where possible, YYYYMMDD, etc. )

 ### How to write good bug reports